ndresx/react-countdown/README.md

 }
 ```

 The `total` value is the absolute time difference in milliseconds, whereas the other time-related values contain their relative portion of the current time difference.
-The `completed` value signalizes whether the countdown reached its initial end or not.
+The `completed` value indicates whether the countdown reached its initial end or not.

 The `calcTimeDelta` function accepts two arguments in total; only the first one is required.